I won't work under you: Narayan Rane to Prithviraj Chavan

-Industries Minister and angry father Narayan Rane, still smarting from his son Nilesh's defeat in the Lok Sabha polls, refused to work under Maharashtra CM Prithviraj Chavan at a meeting of Congress ministers recently
+Industries Minister Narayan Rane, still smarting from his son Nilesh's defeat in the Lok Sabha polls, refused to work under Maharashtra CM Prithviraj Chavan at a meeting of Congress ministers recently

 Industries Minister and senior Congress leader Narayan Rane is beyond pacification.

 On Thursday, Rane openly criticised Chief Minister Prithviraj Chavan during a review meeting called at the CM’s official residence, Varsha.
 He reportedly told Chavan that he wouldn’t work under him.

 “It can be taken as my decision to not work under you,” Rane said at the meeting, which was attended by party ministers and continued late into the night.

 Lost his appetite: Industries Minister Narayan Rane was so upset that he left the meeting without having dinner.
 File Pic